-Our kids watch and notice how their parents respond to new foods at the table.
+Our kids watch and notice how their parents respond to new foods at the table, including vegetables.
 Even your facial expression as you take a first bite yields information about whether a new item is worth trying.
 Parents can modify their food responses to help their children gain the confidence to try new foods.

 The lead researcher of the study explains, “Conveying food enjoyment gives the observer information about the safety and palatability of food.
 Children ate more broccoli after watching adults enjoy eating it because they believed it was enjoyable to eat.”